JCansta/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-script 7: add execute permissions to everybody script 8: change permissions to owner and groups dont have any and other users have all script 9: change the mode of a file to - rwxr-x-wx
+script 7: add execute permissions to everybody script 8: change permissions to owner and groups dont have any and other users have all script 9: change the mode of a file to - rwxr-x-wx script 10: make the permissions of a file same as another file